Chroma-CITI/namoros/paper.md

     index: 4
 corresponding_author:
   email: david.brown@inria.fr
+bibliography: paper.bib
 repository: https://gitlab.inria.fr/chroma/namo/namoros
 archive: TODO_DOI
 ---

 # Summary

-NAMOROS is a ROS2 package for the problem of Navigation Among Movable Obstacles (NAMO).
+NAMOROS is a ROS2 package addressing the problem of **N**avigation **A**mong **M**ovable **O**bstacles (NAMO).
 It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
-NAMOROS encapsulates the NAMOSIM (Renault 2020) navigation planner in a ROS2 framework to facilite the execution of NAMO plans on real and simulated robots.
-The package also supports environments with multiple robots and provides ROS2 services and actions to synchronize the planner state and dynamically detect and react to conflicts via NAMOSIM's communication-free coordination strategy.
-The package integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) and any ROS2-compatible mobile robot platform such as Turtlebot, and supports holonomic and differential-drive motion models.
-NAMOROS is designed for research and development in multi-robot navigation, path planning, and socially-aware navigation, particularly in interactive environments.
+NAMOROS encapsulates our NAMOSIM [@renault_phd_thesis; @renault_2024_iros; @renault_2020_iros] motion planner in a ROS2 framework to facilite the execution of NAMO plans on real and simulated robots.
+The provides ROS2 services, actions, and message types for interacting with the NAMOSIM planner node.
+The key functionalities allow users to compute and update NAMO plans and dynamically synchronize the planner with the known environment state.
+The package also supports multi-robot environments and provides the ability to dynamically detect and react to conflicts via NAMOSIM's communication-free coordination strategy, as presented in our IROS 2024 publication [@renault_2024_iros].
+The package integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) and any ROS2-compatible mobile robot platform such as Turtlebot.
+It supports holonomic and differential-drive motion models.
+NAMOROS is designed for research and development in multi-robot navigation, particularly in interactive environments.

 # Statement of Need

-Robotic navigation in dynamic and cluttered environments remains a critical challenge in robotics.
-Traditional navigation methods typically assume static obstacles, but many real-world applications require robots to actively interact with and manipulate obstacles to achieve their objectives.
-NAMOROS takes a significant first step toward addressing this challenge by providing open-source tools for Navigation Among Movable Obstacles (NAMO), thus enabling reproducible research in and practical deployment of NAMO algorithms on real robotic systems.
+Robotic navigation in dynamic and cluttered environments remains a critical challenge in mobile robotics.
+Many interesting applications involve some kind of physical interaction with the environment and social coordination with other agents.
+Traditional navigation methods typically assume static obstacles in non-interactive environments, leaving high-level behaviors to other parts of the software stack which complicates their implementation.
+Ideally, motion planners should be able to consider physical and social interactions in the environment.
+NAMOROS address this gap by providing open-source ROS2 package for navigation planning in dynamic multi-agent environments with movable obstacles.
+Furthermore, many prior works on NAMO were conducted in simplified simulations, outside the ROS2 ecosystem and were therefore poorly compatible with physical robotic platforms.
+NAMOROS addresses this issue by providing a ROS2 package that supports reproducible research in and practical deployment of NAMO algorithms on real robotic systems.

 In addition to single-robot navigation, NAMOROS provides important multi-robot conflict avoidance and deadlock resolution capabilities.
-It continuously updates the planner with the current state of the environment, detects conflicts between robots, and makes communication-free decisions to resolve them.
-This makes it particularly suitable for multi-robot systems operating in shared, dynamic spaces, where reactive and adaptive behavior is essential for robust operation.
+It supports real-time synchronization of the planner state with the current state of the environment which allows for the detection of conflicts and deadlocks, and leverages the communication-free coordination strategy from NAMOSIM's `Stilman2005` agent to resolve them.
+This makes it particularly suitable for multi-robot settings where reactive and adaptive behavior is essential for robust operation.

 # Software Description

 NAMOROS consists of:

 - ROS2 nodes for computing and executing NAMO plans
-- Integration with the `namosim` [1,2] planner for simulation
+- Integration with the NAMOSIM [@renault_phd_thesis; @renault_2020_iros; @renault_2024_iros] planner for simulation
 - Support for holonomic and differential drive robots
 - Extensible agent framework (e.g., Stilman2005 baseline agent)
 - Tools for visualization (RViz), scenario creation, and benchmarking